Avgustyn Voloshyn: Career

 In October and November 1944 the Soviet Red Army captured Carpathian Ruthenia, which was incorporated into the Ukrainian SSR.
 (The government of Czechoslovakia subsequently, on 29 June 1945, agreed to the territory's cession.)
 The population of Carpathian Ruthenia thus became Soviet citizens.

 When the Soviet army took Prague in May 1945, Voloshyn was arrested by the NKVD and taken to Moscow.
 Though he had never been a Soviet citizen, he was accused of being a "Ukrainian nationalist and hostile to the Soviet Union."
 He died 19 July 1945 in Moscow's Butyrka prison; the official cause of death was given as heart failure.

 The burial place is unknown, there are only two cenotaphs.
-One is located at the Olšany Cemetery in Prague together with his niece Olga Dutko and her husband, the other is in Uzhgorod, next to his wife's grave.
+One is located at the Olšany Cemetery in Prague together with his niece Olga Dutko and her husband, the other is in Uzhhorod, next to his wife's grave.